Chelyabinsk: Modern Russian history

-The fortress of Chelyaba, from which the city takes its name, was founded at the location of the Bashkir village of Chelyaby (Силәбе) by colonel Alexey (Kutlu-Muhammed) Tevkelev in 1736 to protect the surrounding trade routes from possible attacks by Bashkir outlaws.
+The fortress of Chelyaba, from which the city takes its name, was founded at the location of the Bashkir village of Chelyaby (Силәбе) by Colonel Alexey (Kutlu-Muhammed) Tevkelev in 1736 to protect the surrounding trade routes from possible attacks by Bashkir outlaws.
 During Pugachev's Rebellion, the fortress withstood a siege by the rebel forces in 1774, but was eventually captured for several months in 1775.
 In 1782, Chelyabinsk became a seat of the uyezd of Ufa Viceroyalty, which was later reformed into Orenburg Governorate.
 In 1787, Chelyabinsk was granted town status by the government.

 Until the late 19th century, Chelyabinsk was a small provincial town.
 In 1892, the Samara-Zlatoust Railway was completed, which connected it with Moscow and the rest of European Russia.
 Also in 1892, construction of the Trans-Siberian Railway started from Chelyabinsk, and in 1896, the city was linked to Ekaterinburg.
 Chelyabinsk then became the main hub for travel to Siberia.
-For fifteen years, more than fifteen million people - a tenth of Russia's population at the time - passed through Chelyabinsk.
+For 15 years, more than fifteen million people – a tenth of Russia's population at the time – passed through Chelyabinsk.
 Some of them remained in Chelyabinsk, which contributed to its rapid growth.
-In addition a so-called “customs fracture” was created in Chelyabinsk, which imposed duties on the shipment of goods between the European and Asian parts of Russia, which led to the emergence of mills and notably, a tea-packing factory.
+In addition, a so-called "customs fracture" was created in Chelyabinsk, which imposed duties on the shipment of goods between the European and Asian parts of Russia, which led to the emergence of mills and notably, a tea-packing factory.
 As a result, Chelyabinsk became a major trade center.
 Its population reached 20,000 inhabitants by 1897, 45,000 by 1913, and 70,000 by 1917.
 Because of its rapid growth at the turn of the 20th century, similar to that of midwestern American cities, Chelyabinsk was sometimes called "the Chicago of the Urals".

 During the first five-year plans of the 1930s, Chelyabinsk experienced rapid industrial growth.
 Several important factories, including the Chelyabinsk Tractor Plant and the Chelyabinsk Metallurgical Plant, were built at this time.
 During World War II, Joseph Stalin decided to move a large part of Soviet manufacturing to areas removed from the reach of the advancing German military as part of a general exodus from western occupied areas.
 This brought new industries and thousands of workers to Chelyabinsk, including facilities for the production of T-34 tanks and Katyusha rocket launchers.
 During World War II, the city's industries produced 18,000 tanks and 48,500 tank diesel engines as well as over 17 million units of ammunition.
-During that time Chelyabinsk was informally called “Tankograd” (English: “Tank City”).
+During that time Chelyabinsk was informally called "Tankograd" ("Tank City").
 During World War II, the S.M.
-Kirov Factory no. 185 or “OKMO” was moved to Chelyabinsk from Leningrad to produce heavy tanks, although it was transferred to Omsk after 1962.
+Kirov Factory no. 185 or "OKMO" was moved to Chelyabinsk from Leningrad to produce heavy tanks, although it was transferred to Omsk after 1962.

 2013 meteor

-Shortly after dawn on February 15, 2013, a superbolide meteor descended at over 55000 km/h over the Ural Mountains, exploding at an altitude of 25–30 km.
+Shortly after dawn on 15 February 2013, a superbolide meteor descended at over 55000 km/h over the Ural Mountains, exploding at an altitude of 25–30 km.